 Global Human Rights Policy

-Fostering human rights in our direct and indirect actions takes many forms.
+Fostering Human Rights in our direct and indirect actions takes many forms.
 At Baxter, we are committed to:

 - Protecting the privacy of our employees, customers and their patients.

 - Promoting a safe and healthy work environment where risk is reduced to prevent employee injuries, employee wellness is enhanced, and verbal or physical harassment or intimidation is not tolerated.
-Our commitment to worksite safety includes emergency response and preparedness to minimize potential safety hazards in our communities.
+Our commitment to worksite safety includes emergency response and preparedness to minimize potential safety impacts in our communities.

 - Strengthening access to healthcare, including those currently underserved by the healthcare system.

 - Through Baxter's supplier standards and requirements, as well as through partnerships with external organizations such as the Pharmaceutical Supply Chain Initiative (PSCI), Baxter is committed to upholding labor, ethics, and environmental health and safety standards across its supply chain.
 Baxter expects our suppliers to commit to respecting human rights as outlined in this Human Rights Policy or the suppliers' own similar policies.

 - To further the goals of this policy, Baxter commits to make appropriate training available to employees and targeted suppliers, to conduct supplier assessments, and to report progress.